kexinhuang12345/DeepPurpose/README.md

 Model name consists of first the drug encoding, then the target encoding and then the trained dataset.

+Note that for DTI models, the BindingDB and DAVIS are trained on log scale.
+But DeepPurpose allows you to specify conversion between log scale (e.g. pIC50) and original scale by the variable `convert_y`.

 <details>
   <summary>Click here for the models supported!</summary>